HealthInformaticsUT/CohortContrast/README.md

 ### More information

 CohortContrast provides much more insight generation possibilities.
-See the package vignettes for more details (coming soon …).
+See the package wiki for more details [here](https://healthinformaticsut.github.io/CohortContrast/)

 For feature requests create issues on Github or contact Markus Haug (<markus.haug@ut.ee>) personally.